SadhikaA/sadhikaa.github.io/notes/operatingsys.md

 ### Multi Level Feedback Scheduling

-- Each queue has a different scheduling technique.
+- Each queue has its own scheduling algorithm (can be RR, FCFS)
+- Also needs to do scheduling between queues like ==fixed priority scheduling== (serve from highest to lowest) but this could cause starvation so we can give each queue an amount of CPU time instead (70% to highest, 20% to next, etc) - approximate SRTF
-- Things at top run with higher priority.
+- Things at top run with higher priority because they have shorter CPU bursts
+- Things at the bottom run for longer CPU time so we give it lower priority
 - A way of approximating SRTF because short things go up, long things go down.
 - We give priority to tasks at the top.
+- I/O is always given higher priority (like `printf`) so we could potentially foil these plans by adding that in
 - High priority queues are often considered background tasks.
 - CPU bound ones drop, short running I/O bound
 - User can foil CPU (add in a bunch of I/O or print statements means that we could run much faster)
+- How to adjust job's priority: job starts in the highest priority queue, if timeout expires, drop one level, otherwise, push up one level

 ### Case Study: O(1) Scheduler